Ngz91/dotfiles/README.md

 ```
 Then create their respective folders inside .config.
 You can copy my Ranger configuration, it will give you something to start with.
 Same for the Zathura configuration.

-Some notes.
-If you want ranger to preview the images in Kitty you'll need to install Pillow by using this command:
+<b>Some notes</b>.
+If you want Ranger to preview the images in Kitty, then you'll need to install Pillow by using this command:
 ```
 pip install pillow
 ```